Wilibeast/design-pattern-practice/README.md

     - Defines an object that encapsulates how a set of objects interact.
 It promotes loose coupling by keeping objects from referring to each other explicitly and allows for more maintainable code.

+4. **Composite**
+    - Allows you to compose objects into tree structures to represent part-whole hierarchies.
+This pattern is particularly useful when you need to treat individual objects and compositions of objects uniformly.

 ## Behavioral Patterns

 1. **Command**